gagdiez/API-Skynet-Handshake/README.md

-# Submission # 2

-Important note: This repo (skynet_handshake_api) is a service for my main project WAKIO - The Decentralized Blogging Platform: https://github.com/gagdiez/microblogsc

-# Update Skylink in Namebase (# Submission # 1)
+# Update Skylink in Namebase

 I made a small nodejs service, that allows to easily register new skylinks in namebase.
 You can find it here: https://skynet-namespace.glitch.me/